JoeKauf/PetDatingAppSubmodule/README.md

 **Prof. Henderson**<br />
 **May 2023**<br />

+## Terms of Use
+Joseph Kaufman is the creator of this application and any use, copying of source code, or modificaiton of the document without consent is prohibited.
+Professor's may use the demo, UI screenshots, or run the app.
+They are prohibited from sharing the source code.

 ## I. Statement of Purpose
 In the ideal world, potential adopters could adopt a cat or a dog without the concept of an animal they don’t choose being euthanized.
 However, this is not the case.
 Around